Cassidy Hutchinson details how officials leaned on her on Jan 6

 Hutchinson described three camps of people in the West Wing that day.
 One group, including Ivanka Trump, was urging Trump to take immediate and swift action.
 A second, more neutral group of advisors, was toeing the line between remaining silent and encouraging Trump to condemn the riots.
 The last group, Hutchinson said, was encouraging Trump to deflect and blame antifa, trying to pin the blame on far-left militant groups often scapegoated by the right.
 She considered Meadows to be in the last group, she said, and he later sought a presidential pardon related to the events of January 6.

 The following day, Hutchinson said, advisers had to persuade Trump to put out another statement to condemn the violence and mention prosecuting rioters.
 But the former president maintained that they hadn’t done “anything wrong.”
-It wasn’t until the 25th Amendment was brought up that the president conceded, but he wasn’t happy about it, according to Hutchinson
+It wasn’t until the 25th Amendment was brought up that the president conceded, but he wasn’t happy about it, according to Hutchinson.
+She had seen or heard the president lash out when he was displeased during her short tenure at the White House.

-Angry that he wasn’t allowed to join the crowd at the Capitol, Trump threw his lunch at the dining room wall, Hutchinson said.

 “I remember hearing noise coming from down the hallway, so I poked my head out of the office and saw the valet walking toward our office,” Hutchinson said of that day in 2020.
 “He had said, ‘Get the chief down to the dining room; the president wants him.’”